cathmac/Sprott/DATA-5000/Project-proposal.md

 - Exploring advanced feature engineering techniques and deep learning algorithms for improved performance [13], [14]

 ## 10. Conclusion
 This project proposal presents a comprehensive approach to detecting anomalous transaction patterns in corporate credit card data using machine learning techniques.
 By leveraging state-of-the-art algorithms, automated documentation processes, and cloud-based deployment, the proposed solution aims to enhance the efficiency and effectiveness of the IT Audit team's fraud detection efforts.
-The successful implementation of this project will contribute to the overall financial integrity and compliance of the company.

 ## References
 [1] A. Herreros-Martínez, R. Magdalena-Benedicto, J. Vila-Francés, A. J. Serrano-López, and S. Pérez-Díaz, "Applied machine learning to anomaly detection in enterprise purchase processes," arXiv:2405.14754 [cs], May 2023, doi: 10.48550/arXiv.2405.14754.